 The top of the letters on the starboard side of the sail shall be placed on the bottom edge of the bottom batten pocket and its extension (+ 12 mm).
 The starboard letters shall commence 100 mm (+ or - 12 mm) from the leech.
-The bottom of the letters on the port side shall be placed on a line 400 mm (+ or - 12 mm) below and parallel to the bottom of the letters shall finish 100 mm (+ or - 12 mm) from the leech.
+The bottom of the letters on the port side shall be placed on a line 400 mm (+ or - 12 mm) below and parallel to the bottom of the letters on the starboard side of the sail.
+The port letters shall finish 100 mm (+ or - 12 mm) from the leech.
 The letters shall all be the same colour, which may be one of the colours of the digits of the sail number, or another distinctive colour.